Home

 The Schwinn 430 Elliptical Trainer - a Solid, Well-Priced Machine

-The Schwinn 430 elliptical trainer is a fairly new budget model made by Nautilus which has quickly become one of the best-selling, lower-end machines you’ll find online.
-The Schwinn 430 is a quality elliptical trainer that doesn’t stand out in any one area, but the solid frame, articulating footpads, and combination of programs/resistance are some of the features that make it well-priced at $650.
+The Schwinn 430 elliptical trainer is a solid budget model made by Nautilus, Inc. which has quickly become one of the best-selling, lower-end machines you’ll find online.
+It doesn’t stand out in any one area, but the solid frame, articulating footpads, and combination of programs/resistance are some of the features that make it well-priced under $600.

 • Pulse grip monitoring